 The Campaign began its work on integrating microfinance and health in 2002 with the aim of globally expanding a proven and innovative self-sustaining model of integration through the creation of a worldwide network of trainers.
 Since the mid-2000s, the Microcredit Summit Campaign and Freedom from Hunger have collaborated to promote the integration of microfinance and health protection services.

 This collaboration brings together a diverse set of influential actors from the microfinance, health, public, and private sectors.
-We have partnered with microfinance organizations to increase their capacity to integrate health education and other health services into their operations through trainings in Asia, Latin America, and Africa.
+We have partnered with financial service providers to increase their capacity to integrate health education and other health services into their operations through trainings in Asia, Latin America, and Africa.
 The Campaign and Freedom from Hunger collaborate to support, document, and foster best practice, monitoring and evaluation, and innovation in the field in microfinance and health protection.